-A great way to start your evening is by blazing a tapas trail.
+A great way to start an evening is by blazing a tapas trail.
 A wide selection of dingy dives and smoother, more stylish spaces crowd around the cobblestone streets of Barrio Santa Cruz and the area around the Catedral de Seville.
-Simply look for the iconic leg of jamon (cured ham) hanging from the ceiling and pop in for a quick bite, an easy chat, and a cold Cruzcampo (Seville's local beer).
+Travellers should simply look for the iconic leg of jamon (cured ham) hanging from the ceiling and pop in for a quick bite, an easy chat, and a cold Cruzcampo (Seville's local beer).

-When you can't stomach any more sample-sized portions, head to either Plaza Alfalfa or Calle Betis for a bit of bar-hopping.
+When visitors can't stomach any more sample-sized portions, they can head to either Plaza Alfalfa or Calle Betis for a bit of bar-hopping.
 During Seville's sultry summer nights, sipping a sherry alongside the Guadalquivir River is also an intoxicating way to kick-off the evening.

 Most Seviallanos only leave home around 11.30pm, at which point they start the night with a stiff drink and a shot.
 Partygoers drain their drinks and head to the nightclubs around 1am, where it is possible to party until 10am the next morning.

 For those with a calmer, more cultural appetite, the nightlife in Seville can be just as satiating.
 Flamenco, a passionate mix of dance, music, and singing with roots reaching into Andalusia's Roma (gypsy) communities, is a firm favourite and must-see in the city.